Great European Journey

 Day 3 — Cologne, Germany

 Enjoy the morning while cruising along the picturesque Rhine River.
 One of Germany’s most ancient cities, Cologne was founded as a Roman military outpost in 38 B.C.
 From the time of Charlemagne to present day, it has flourished as the Rhineland’s foremost mercantile and religious center and is the birthplace of the original world-famous Eau De Cologne perfume.
-Explore the Altstadt (Old Town) and visit the historic Kölner Dom (cathedral), a UNESCO World Heritage site and the finest example of High Gothic architecture in Germany; construction began on the cathedral in 1248 and lasted for six centuries.
+Explore the Altstadt (Old Town) and visit the historic Kölner Dom (cathedral), a UNESCO World Heritage site and the finest example of High Gothic architecture in Germany; its construction began in 1248 and lasted for six centuries.
 Among its artistic treasures are the Milan Madonna and the Shrine of the Three Holy Kings.
 (B,L,D)

-Day 4 — Koblenz, Rüdesheim
+Day 4 — Koblenz / Rüdesheim

 Cruise through the spectacular Rhine River Valley, a UNESCO World Heritage site, legendary for its scenery and riverside architectural treasures.
 Be on deck for a front row view of the steep terraced vineyards rising on the slopes of the riverbanks.
 With each bend in the river, a medieval castle crowns the crags and a tranquil village nestles along its banks.
 See the famous Lorelei Rock—legend holds that a beautiful siren lured sailors here with her enchanting song.